 - 1.1 The Police (Property) Act 1997 is a fund whereby allocations are received from the sale of recovered stolen goods or property.
 If the owners of the property are not traceable then the goods are sold at auction.
-The monies from the sales of the goods are then redistributed by way of grants or donations for charitable purposes that support and complement local policing and crime reduction priorities. - 1.2 Approximately £275,000 is available for distribution during 2018/19, of which £75,000 has been given to the three county based High Sherriff's for them to allocate to local good causes who help the police reduce crime and disorder.
-The remaining £200,000 is available for allocation through two public bidding rounds. - 1.3 Applicants had to demonstrate how their project or activity contributes to meeting the following Police & Crime Plan objectives: - Vulnerability - Prevention and Early Intervention - 1.4 The bidding process commenced on 23rd November and closed at 9am on Monday 17th December 2018. - 1.5 Under the Scheme of Governance, Financial Regulations provide for the PCC and Chief Constable to jointly determine the payments to be made in accordance with the Regulations.
+The monies from the sales of the goods are then redistributed by way of grants or donations for charitable purposes that support and complement local policing and crime reduction priorities. - 1.2 Approximately £350,000 is available for distribution during 2019/20, of which £75,000 has been given to the three county based High Sherriff's for them to allocate to local good causes who help the police reduce crime and disorder.
+The remaining £280,000 is available for allocation through two public bidding rounds. £106,733 was allocated following the first public bidding round last Autumn leaving around £170,000 to be allocated in this second public bidding round. - 1.3 Applicants had to demonstrate how their project or activity contributes to meeting the following Police & Crime Plan objectives: - Vulnerability - Prevention and early intervention - 1.4 The bidding process commenced on 30th May and closed at 12.00pm on Friday 22nd November 2019. - 1.5 Under the Scheme of Governance, Financial Regulations provide for the PCC and Chief Constable to jointly determine the payments to be made in accordance with the Regulations.